 Paul Anthony Smith: Lands Abroad

 Timothy Taylor is pleased to announce Lands Abroad, the gallery’s debut solo exhibition of work by Paul Anthony Smith in London.
-Centring on two series, the ongoing Dreams Deferred and the new Jamaica Paintings, the exhibition features eleven new paintings that reflect postcolonial cultural identity, diaspora, and the landscape.
+Centring on two bodies of work, the ongoing Dreams Deferred and the new Jamaica Paintings, the exhibition presents recent paintings alongside a group of works on paper, marking the artist’s first engagement with the medium.
+Together, these works examine postcolonial cultural identity, diaspora, and landscape.

 In his work, Smith examines the landscape through the lens of intersecting, and often competing, cultural narratives.
 Drawing on his experiences of home in Jamaica, where he was born, and the United States, where he has spent much of his life, he considers how belonging, exclusion, migration, and travel shape our relationship to both built and natural environments.
 Inspired by the work of Jamaican British cultural theorist Stuart Hall, who wrote on the mutable construction of cultural identity, Smith’s ongoing series Dreams Deferred presents scenes of lush gardens, viewed from both inside and outside their cultivated boundaries.
 These works evoke questions of access, protection, and care, inviting reflection on what the natural spaces around us reveal about ourselves.